-I used the cheeses that I already had in my refrigerator (leftover from the holidays), but you could also use Taleggio or Asiago cheese if you like.
+I used the cheeses that I already had in my refrigerator, but you could also use Taleggio, Fontina, Gruyere, or Asiago cheese if you like.
 Again, I was using up refrigerator items, so I included bacon (which was delicious!), but you could easily skip the bacon if you prefer, or instead stir in some cooked, crumbled sausage in place of the bacon.

 - 1 Medium Head Of Cauliflower

 - 6 Strips Of Bacon, Chopped